 Step 3: Brainstorm the Optimal User Experience

 Now it’s time to consider the content experience.
 What would your page look like in a perfect world, with no limits on creativity or format?
 What are the most engaging and effective ways for users to complete their top tasks?
 It’s always tempting to just do what’s been done before, rather than taking a step back to consider what’s optimal.
-But take a few moments to question the status quo.
+But take a few moments to question the status quo before creating content models for website development.
 This is where you can surprise and delight your customers, and where you have the space to imagine a content experience that’s above and beyond what currently exists.

 Key questions to ask when brainstorming the optimal content experience: